Three cases of diphtheria reported in Kon Tum - VietNamNet

 The Central Highlands province of Kon Tum on Monday evening reported three cases of diphtheria, bringing the total number in the province since the beginning of this year to eight.

-According to the province’s Health Department, the three latest diphtheria patients include two people aged 11 and 25 in Dak To District and another aged 10 in Sa Thay District.
+According to the province’s Health Department, the three latest diphtheria patients include two people aged 11 and 25 in Đắk Tô District and another aged 10 in Sa Thầy District.
 They are being treated at the districts’ health care centres and are in a stable condition.

-The province’s Centre for Diseases Control on Monday took 36 testing samples in Dak To District and 52 in Sa Thay District.
+The province’s Centre for Diseases Control on Monday took 36 testing samples in Đắk Tô District and 52 in Sa Thầy District.

 She said local authorities also increased communication and called on people to get fully vaccinated to prevent diseases for themselves and the community.